 From buying products purely for their packaging (even if you don't particularly want the product inside) to critiquing absolutely everything you see, it could be said that working as a designer has a pretty huge impact on your life.

 We can't help it, we're just inspired by everything we see, okay?
 You never know when the fonts on that old herbal tea box or colours on that chocolate bar wrapper will come in handy.
 The 'mess' on our desks will drive fastidious partners, friends and office PAs crazy, but we're never going to stop.

 Apparently, taking five minutes to even open the menu can get tiresome to hungry friends.
 But if said menu has a particularly striking (or, even better, a perplexingly awful) logo, what can we do?
 It's not our fault we were born this way!

 You never know when a graffiti font or retro font might be just what you need.
 Or when a project might call for 23 subtle variations on Helvetica.
 (FYI, our best free fonts for designers post has 75 different fonts at the moment.
 Just sayin').

 Part of being a creative is being open to other types of creativity, not just design.
 Apparently, non-designers can find this a bit pretentious though.

 A bit like the menu thing, designers just can't switch off.
 If there's bad kerning or dodgy compositing, it will actually haunt our dreams.
 Maybe.
-But apparently our loved ones just don't care that much – they just want to watch Stranger Things without analysing its poster first.
+But apparently our loved ones just don't care that much – they just want to watch that movie without analysing its poster first.